ScottMRafferty/Battle-Ants/README.md

 Check out the prefabs directly (models folder) to see which settings can be adjusted per prefab.

 Oh - and I added a beetle.
 No reason.

+As this is a Unity project in GIT I think you'll just need to create a new project and just copy everything under Assets into the Assets folder in your new project.
+Unity may rebuild the whole project and Library files from everything in this repo but I'm not convinced.